Skip to main content

 $1.7 trillion advised

-NEPC advises on $1.7 trillion in institutional assets, serving public pensions, endowments, foundations, healthcare systems, and corporate retirement plans out of Boston since 1986.
+NEPC advises on $1.7 trillion in institutional assets, serving public pensions, endowments, foundations, healthcare systems, insurance companies, Taft-Hartley plans, and corporate retirement plans out of Boston since 1986.
 The firm is employee-owned with no proprietary products, which keeps its manager recommendations clean of conflicts.
-NEPC covers the full advisory toolkit -- asset allocation, manager research, portfolio construction, risk management, performance monitoring -- and also offers discretionary OCIO for institutions that want to delegate implementation.
+NEPC covers the full advisory toolkit, asset allocation, manager research, portfolio construction, risk management, performance monitoring, and also offers discretionary OCIO for institutions that want to delegate implementation.
+In March 2026, the firm launched a pooled employer plan (PEP) to simplify retirement plan management for smaller organizations, and it named a new head of marketable equities in July 2026.

 Focus